Linton (near Ross-on-Wye)

-Linton is a village and civil parish in Herefordshire, England, approximately 3 mi east of Ross-on-Wye.
+Linton is a village and civil parish in south-east Herefordshire, England, approximately 3 mi east of Ross-on-Wye.

 The village church of St Mary's dates to the 13th century.
 Amenities include a post office, which opens a few hours each week, and a village hall which provides activities such as Brownies and pilates.

 Each year the only pub in the village, The Alma Inn, hosts a live music blues event in its beer garden.
 The event provides funds for local charities and good causes.
+However, there was severe underperformance of the festival in 2024 where it saw a loss of £15,000.